 SEXx, inspired by TEDx, was created by Elicia Gonzales and Dr Timaree Schmit and was first held in May 2014, in honor of National Masturbation Month.
-In its second year, SEXx expanded to include Katelyn Regan, Tara Lessard, David Acosta, and Susan DiPronio.
-That year's SEXx Interactive Committee created a unique multi-day conference including nationally lauded keynote speakers, TEDx style presentations, workshops, art exhibit, dance parties, and live performances.
+In its second year, SEXx expanded to include Katelyn Regan, Tara Lessard, David Acosta, and Susan DiPronio - and in 2016, Feminista Jones!
+In that second year, SEXx Interactive Committee created a unique multi-day conference including nationally lauded keynote speakers, TEDx style presentations, workshops, art exhibit, dance parties, and live performances.
 In 2017, SEXx became a collective that continues to expand and grow, holding a variety of events throughout the year.

 Sex with Timaree

 Sexologist Timaree Schmit earned a Ph.D. in Human Sexuality Education from Widener University, the culmination of a lifelong search for rational, sex-positive, empirically-based knowledge about sexuality.
 She now works as an adjunct professor, guest lecturer, writer and consultant.
 Sex with Timaree podcasts cover a range of topics and feature amazing, entertaining guests whose lives and professions touch on sexuality.
 It was named one of the top 4 sex podcasts by Daily Dot and one of the Top Five Noteworthy sexuality podcasts on iTunes.
 Her weekly column, Timaree’s Body, appears in Philadelphia Weekly and Philly Now.
 See more at sexwithtimaree.com

 Sex educator/coach.
 Co-founder.
 Lead.